Leon-Soil-and-Water/open-water/README.md

 There's no existing public-facing water quality testing program available to private-property owners in Leon County.

 #### Solution
-Leon's Soil and Water Conservation District partners with the FAMU-FSU College of Engineering to develop a free or low-cost water quality testing program for private-property owners in Leon County, prioritizing residents within a 1-mi radius of impared water bodies.
+Leon's Soil and Water Conservation District partners with the FAMU-FSU College of Engineering to develop a free or low-cost water quality testing program for private-property owners in Leon County, prioritizing residents within a 1-mi radius of impaired water bodies.

 #### Test Cases
 1. A property-owner in Capitola with the St. Marks River running through their backyard.